2026 · 04 · 30 · Thu

 Why it matters

 Procurement and platform choices increasingly determine speed to market.
-Understanding constraints helps avoid vendor lock-in and capacity shortfalls.
-It informs where to place workloads for cost, latency, and availability.
-It also helps leaders plan timelines realistically for large rollouts and global expansion.
+Understanding constraints helps avoid lock-in and capacity shortfalls.

 Archive